Aisp1/SMAP/README.md

 Our goal is to develop a multi-agent code generation approach for competitive problem-solving.
 In order to do so, our framework, MapCoder, replicates the human programming cycle through four LLM agents - retrieval, plan, code, and debug.
 We devise a pipeline sequence for MapCoder, intelligently cascading the agents in a structured way and enhancing each agent's capability by augmenting in-context learning signals from previous agents in the pipeline.
 However, not all the agent responses/outputs are equally useful.
 Therefore, additionally, MapCoder features an adaptive agent traversal schema to interact among corresponding agents dynamically, iteratively enhancing the generated code by, for example, fixing bugs, while maximizing the usage of the LLM agents.
 Here, we first discuss the agents (as per the pipeline), their prompts, and interactions, followed by the dynamic agent traversal protocol in MapCoder towards code generation for competitive problem-solving.

 ### » Retrieval Agent
-Our first agent, the Retrieval Agent, recalls past relevant problem-solving instances, akin to human memory.
-It finds k (user-defined) similar problems without manual crafting or external retrieval models.
-Instead, we leverage the LLM agent itself, instructing it to generate such problems.

 ### » Planning Agent
-The second agent, the Planning Agent, aims to create a step-by-step plan for the original problem.
-Our Planning Agent uses examples and their plans obtained from the retrieval agent to generate plans for the original problem.
-A straightforward approach would be to utilize all examples collectively to generate a single target plan.
-However, not all retrieved examples hold equal utility.
-Concatenating examples in a random order may compromise the LLM's ability to generate accurate planning.

 ### » Coding Agent
-Next is the Coding Agent.
-It takes the problem description, and a plan from the Planning Agent as input and translates the corresponding planning into code to solve the problem.
-During the traversing of agents, Coding Agent takes the original problem and one particular plan from the Planning Agent, generates the code, and test on sample I/O. If the initial code fails, the agent transfers it to the next agent for debugging.
-Otherwise, predicts that as the final solution.

 ### » Debugging Agent
-Finally, the Debugging Agent utilizes sample I/O from the problem description to rectify bugs in the generated code.
-Similar to humans cross-checking their plan while fixing bugs, our pipeline supplements the Debugging Agent with plans from the Planning Agent.
-This plan-derived debugging significantly enhances bug fixing in MapCoder, underscoring the pivotal roles played by both the Debugging Agent and the Planning Agent in the generation process.

 ## Problem Solving Example